OSU-BMBL/BoBro2/README.md

 Data for all TF pairs are in "Input.BBA.all";

 The data in result file have 7 columns with means:
-1.TF1
-2.TF2
+1. TF1
+2. TF2
-3.Hyper-geometric p-value
+3. Hyper-geometric p-value
-4.Total sequences number
+4. Total sequences number
-5.The number of sequences contain binding sites of TF1 6.The number of sequences contain binding sites of TF2 7.The number of sequences contain binding sites for both TF1 and TF2
+5. The number of sequences contain binding sites of TF1
+6. The number of sequences contain binding sites of TF2
+7. The number of sequences contain binding sites for both TF1 and TF2